Microbiology Testing for Cosmetics

 Intertek Microbiology services help clients reduce microbiological risks associated with cosmetic and personal care products.

 Microbiological testing is a key aspect of cosmetic product safety.
-In order to meet the requirements of the Cosmetics Directive 1223/2009, the microbiological quality of raw materials, bulk products and formulated final cosmetic products must be determined.
+In order to meet the requirements of the Cosmetics Regulation (EC) 1223/2009, the microbiological quality of raw materials, bulk products and formulated final cosmetic products must be determined.
 Intertek's suite of microbiological tests include quality control testing and research and development support, helping our clients to ensure product quality and safety.

 Preservative Challenge Testing

 Challenge testing involves the evaluation of antimicrobial efficacy of the preservative system in accordance with the relevant international standards: